marin-m/pbtk/README.md

 # pbtk - Reverse engineering Protobuf apps

 **[Protobuf](https://developers.google.com/protocol-buffers/) is a serialization format** developed by Google and used in an increasing number of Android, web, desktop and more applications.
-It consists of a **language for declaring data structures**, which is then compiled to code or another kind of structure depending on the target implementation.
+It consists of a language for declaring data structures, which is then compiled to code or another kind of structure depending on the target implementation.

 pbtk (*Protobuf toolkit*) is a full-fledged set of scripts, accessible through an unified GUI, that provides two main features: